sheffield-bioinformatics-core/somatic-variants/index.md

 - Navigate to position `chr17:41,219,513` in IGV.
 Hover over the coverage track and discover the percentage of reference bases in the Tumour and the Normal.
 Is there evidence for a somatic variant at this position?

-- Navigate to position `chr17:41,234,304`.
-Hover over the coverage track and discover the percentage of reference bases in the Tumour and the Normal.
-Is there evidence for a somatic variant at this position?
-Right-click anywhere on the panel displaying the tumour reads and select *Colour alignments by* -> *Read strand*.
-Repeat for the normal reads.
-Does this change your interpretation of the variant?

 </div>

 # Section 6: Post-processing of reads and Variant Calling